U Saw Baw Mu Tu's Story

 When he looks back, U Saw Baw Mu Tu reflects on how much has changed in his township.

-“Before, we had only two Self-Help Groups,” he recalls.
+“Before, we had only two inclusive Self-Help Groups,” he recalls.
 “Now we have twenty-five villages with active groups.”

 It’s a transformation he feels proud to have witnessed, one built through years of collaboration between Age International, AGE Myanmar and other local partners.